-MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY Α В С D E F resources, including but not limited to, excavation of the finds and evaluation of the finds.
+MM CUL-3 (continued from previous page) [see previous measures that shall be implemented to protect the discovered pagel resources, including but not limited to, excavation of the finds and evaluation of the finds.
 If the resources are determined to be significant, mitigation measures shall be identified by the monitor and recommended to the Lead Agency.
 Appropriate mitigation measures for significant resources could include avoidance or capping, incorporation of the site in green space, parks, or open space, or data recovery excavations of the finds.
 No further grading shall occur in the area of the discovery until the Lead Agency approves the measures to protect these resources.
-Any paleontological/geological resources recovered as a result of mitigation shall be provided to a City-approved institution or person who is capable of providing long-term preservation to allow future scientific study. [see previous page] [see previous page] If unique paleontological/geological resources are found during the field survey or literature review, the resources shall be inventoried and evaluated for significance.
+Any paleontological/geological resources recovered as a result of mitigation shall be provided to a City-approved institution or person who is capable of providing long-term preservation to allow future scientific study.

+If unique paleontological/geological resources are found during the field survey or literature review, the resources shall be inventoried and evaluated for significance.
 If the resources are found to be significant, mitigation measures shall be identified by the qualified paleontologist.
-Similar to above, appropriate mitigation measures for significant resources could include avoidance or capping, incorporation of the site in green space, parks, or open space, or data recovery excavations of the finds.
-In addition, appropriate mitigation for excavation and construction activities in the vicinity of the (continued on next page)
+Similar to above, appropriate mitigation measures for significant resources could include avoidance or capping, incorporation of the site in green space, parks, or open space, or data recovery age 18

+(continued on next page)